 - All users of the platform should play a role in data stewardship.
 With the right governance strategy in place, everyone knows what data should be captured, and how.
 Each individual user should be tangentially accountable for ensuring they’re stewarding the data they enter to the best of their ability.

-Are You Confident in Your Salesforce Data Governance and Stewardship Framework?
+Develop Confidence in Your Salesforce Data Governance and Stewardship Framework

 It’s common for companies to struggle with Salesforce implementation, data quality, manual processes, inadequate reporting, and a lack of trust in their data.
 Also, mergers and acquisitions and new software implementations can cause (and expose) data quality gaps.
 You may want to consider working with a Salesforce partner if you struggle with these challenges or want to avoid these pitfalls: